-The Audit Committee of the Board of Directors of Crestwood Equity GP LLC approved the engagement of Ernst & Young LLP as the principal accountant to audit the partnership's financial statements as of and for the fiscal year ending December 31, 2019.
-The following table summarizes the fees for professional services rendered by Ernst & Young LLP for the years ended December 31, 2019 and 2018 (in millions).
+The Audit Committee of the Board of Directors of Crestwood Equity GP LLC approved the engagement of Ernst & Young LLP as the principal accountant to audit the partnership's financial statements as of and for the year ending December 31, 2020.
+The following table summarizes the fees for professional services rendered by Ernst & Young LLP for the years ended December 31, 2020 and 2019 (in millions).

-2 2019 2018
+2 020 2019

-Audit-related fees (1) \$ 1.9 \$ 1.8
+Audit-related fees (1) \$ 1.6 \$ 1.9

-All other fees (2) 0.1 0.2
+All other fees (2) 0.1

-Total \$ 2.0 \$ 2.0
+Total \$ 1.6 \$ 2.0

-(1) Includes fees related to the performance of the annual audit and quarterly reviews (including internal control evaluation and reporting) of the consolidated financial statements of Crestwood Equity and Crestwood Midstream and its subsidiaries.
+- (1) Includes fees related to the performance of the annual audit and quarterly reviews (including internal control evaluation and reporting) of the consolidated financial statements of Crestwood Equity and Crestwood Midstream and its subsidiaries. - (2) Includes fees primarily associated with acquisitions, dispositions and issuances of debt and equity.

-The audit committee of Crestwood Equity's general partner reviewed and approved all audit and non-audit services provided during 2019.
+The audit committee of Crestwood Equity's general partner reviewed and approved all audit and non-audit services provided during 2020.
 Crestwood Midstream is a wholly-owned subsidiary of Crestwood Equity and, as such, it does not have a separate audit committee.
 Crestwood Equity's audit committee has adopted a pre-approval policy for audit and non-audit services.
 For information regarding the audit committee's pre-approval policies and procedures, see Crestwood Equity's audit committee charter on its website at www.crestwoodlp.com.